Jack Cullen (boxer)

 Jack Patrick Cullen (born 7 November 1993) is a British professional boxer.
-He has held the IBF International super-middleweight title since July 2021 and challenged for the Commonwealth middleweight title in 2019.
+He held the British and Commonwealth super-middleweight titles between 2023 and 2024.
 As an amateur, Cullen competed in the men's middleweight event at the 2014 English National Championships.

 Early life

 Jack Patrick Cullen was born on 7 November 1993 and grew up in Little Lever, Bolton, England.

 Amateur career

 Cullen competed at the 2014 English National Championships, where he lost to Jack Langford via a points-decision 2:1 in the quarter-finals at the Echo Arena, Liverpool.

+Professional career

+Cullen won the British and Commonwealth super middleweight titles by stopping defending champion Mark Heffron in the third round of their contest at Manchester Arena on 2 September 2023.

+He lost the titles in his first defense against Zak Chelli via unanimous decision at Liverpool Arena on 20 January 2024.

+Bare-knuckle boxing

+Cullen made his Bare Knuckle Fighting Championship debut against Jakub Kosicki on 29 March 2025 at BKFC Fight Night: Manchester.
+After delivering two knockdowns, he won the bout by technical knockout via doctor stoppage in the first round.

+Cullen was scheduled to face Stanislav Grosu on 27 September 2025 at BKFC 81.
+However, for unknown reasons, the bout did not take place.